terrimporter/PorterHajibabaei2021_pseudogene/README.md

 perl mutate.plx bold.nt.fasta
 ```

-These files can be used to assess length and GC content as well as for testing with two diffrent pseudogene filtering methods.
+The output of this script can be used to assess length and GC content as well as for testing with two diffrent pseudogene filtering methods.

 b.
 The output of this script will be datasets with sequences as described above but they will be half-length (~ 300bp).
 This script is meant to be used with the fasta files from above.